Bamidele Olaseni: Las Vegas Raiders

 Olaseni was not chosen during the 2022 NFL draft, but on the other hand, was the first choice of the Calgary Stampeders during the 2022 CFL global draft of the Canadian Football League (CFL), an event of the Canadian league for the selection of international players.
 On May 12, 2022, he signed as an undrafted free agent with the Las Vegas Raiders.

 On August 30, 2022, Olaseni did not return to the team's initial active roster and was released by the Raiders and then signed with the practice squad the following day but was then released again on September 1, 2022.

-Houston Gamblers (USFL)
+Houston Gamblers

 In October 2022, Olaseni signed for the Houston Gamblers of the United States Football League (USFL), a minor American professional league which, after an experience in the 1980s, had resumed its activities from 2022, with the season scheduled for the spring period.